Lutz Trümper

-Lutz Trümper (born 1 October 1955) is a German politician for the Social Democratic Party of Germany (SPD) and Lord mayor of the city of Magdeburg.
+Lutz Trümper (born 1 October 1955) is a German former politician for the Social Democratic Party of Germany (SPD) and former Mayor of the city of Magdeburg.

 Biography

 Trümper was born 1955 in Oschersleben and became a teacher for chemistry and biology.

-Since 2001 he is lord mayor of Magdeburg.
+He was Mayor of Magdeburg from 2001 to 2022.
 In the European migration crisis he was a sharp critic of the policy of his party SPD and left the party for some while.
+In January 2025, he confirmed his final resignation from the party due to dissatisfaction with the SPD's political actions.